 “Students were better than trained adult observers at evaluating teachers.
 This wasn’t because they were smarter but because they had months to form an opinion, as opposed to 30 minutes.
 And there were dozens of them, as opposed to a single principal.
 Even if one kid had a grudge against a teacher or just blew off the survey, his response alone couldn’t sway the average.”

 It is important to note that the quality of the survey matters.
 Carefully field-tested surveys with professional analysis are far more beneficial than casual, independent questionnaires.
 A few years ago, BHS parents were invited to take a survey that asked what we think of the quality of teaching at Berkeley High.
 We were not able to distinguish among the six different classes our students took (some were fabulous, some less so) so that any conglomerate answer was meaningless.

 After considerable research by parents experienced with surveys, the Student Voice Subcommittee has suggested that Berkeley High consider two nationally validated open-source school surveys: Panorama and Tripod.
-We also encourage the School District to focus on student responses to the new math Core program, which represents a significant departure from traditional methods of teaching math.
-The ACAC has heard stories from many troubled parents whose students are struggling with the new math program.
+We also encourage the School District to focus on student responses to the new Common-Core-aligned Mathematics Vision Program curriculum, which represents a significant departure from traditional methods of teaching math.
+The ACAC has heard stories from many troubled parents whose students are struggling with the new math curriculum.
 Perhaps these families are few and the program is working beautifully for everyone else.
 A professionally designed survey will surely give a useful answer.